 I was raised by my grandmother, Judith.
 People wonder why Judith raised me.
 They don’t really believe me when I say I don’t know.

 But I don’t.
 I don’t know.

 I guess for a long time I didn’t really think about it.
 Judith was Judith.
 She was there.
 I lived at her house.
-Eddie was usually also at his house with his grandmother, so it didn’t seem that odd to me that I would be raised by mine.
+Eddie was usually also at the house with his grandmother, so it didn’t seem that odd to me that I would be raised by mine.

 It’s probably not accurate to say that Judith raised me.
 Judith was my legal guardian and I was her ward.
 Now I think that Judith viewed me more as a possession than a child – or a grandchild.
 She wasn’t abusive or anything like that, she just, well, she just wasn’t really there.